lwfm-proj/lwfm/README.md

 TODO:

+- code comments

-- triggers: listener thread
+- triggers: listener thread & backing persistence

 - repo actions as jobs...

-- JobStatusSentinel with backing persistence
+- test: parent-child tracking
+- test: RunStore - was it used?

++ DT4D
-- nersc run impl
+    - DT4D run impl
+    - list of sites for factory - how to add new custom ones?
+    - logger - something messing it up?
+    - some stunt use case...

+later:
     - nersc tokens are pinned to ip - test in advance for ip

-- logger - something messing it up?

-- Site factory needs a way to load in custom site info

-- local native run

     - use case: remote job spawns other jobs - how can we get them to report in?  polling for what...
     - visualize wf
-- module and signature comments
     - TODO tags
     - wildcard job handlers

 ************************************************************************************************************************************